Nominate a Student or Graduate for Volunteer of the Month

 To be eligible for the award, a nominee must be

 - A current or recent unpaid volunteer for a program, organization, event, or service project

 - A reliable and effective volunteer who is dedicated to helping others

 To nominate a UMGC student or graduate for this award, please e-mail UMGC Student Affairs with the following information:

 - Summary of the nominee's volunteer service

 - Website or contact information for the organizations, events, and/or programs for which the nominee volunteers

-You can e-mail UMGC Student Success if you have any questions.
+You can e-mail UMGC Student Affairs if you have any questions.
 Self-nominations are welcome.

 A new winner will be selected the first week of each month.